lexycole/Soul-Meet-Universe/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)]()

 # ✍️ About
-🐦 `Soul-Meet-Universe` is an `Android/Mobile` application written using the latest version of `Dart` programming language and `Flutter`.
+🐦 `Soul-Meet-Universe` is an `Android/Mobile` application written using the latest version of `Dart` programming language, `Flutter`, and Power Sync SDK.
 The mobile app offers a comprehensive Numerology Chart Calculator and Readings service, providing users with insights into their soul blueprint.
 With features like Numerology Love𓆩♡𓆪 & Marriage Compatibility Calculator, users can explore relationship dynamics.
 The app allows input of personal details such as names and birthdates for accurate calculations.
 Whether discovering soul☯ connections or compatibility with partners, our app offers a user-friendly interface and precise results.
 Users can conveniently access a range of numerology tools, including Twin🌀 Flame Calculator, enhancing their spiritual journey and self-discovery.
 The App Algorithm allows users going through a numerology process to ensure users are never match with bots.
 The App also matches you with people having a large array of similar interests.

 # 📺 Demo